 The main goal of Can’t Stop Change is to create an organizing tool for fostering conversations about queer climate justice strategy for navigating rising legislative attacks against trans, queer, immigrant, and racialized communities and the lands we call home.
 We hope to help initiate and deepen proactive strategies for community resilience to storms and state violence alike.

-Screenings outside of Florida can be booked through our Kinema page.
-Fees use a sliding scale model based on group budget and expected audience size.
+Screenings can be booked through our Google form.
+Screening fees are waived for groups in Florida.
+For groups outside of Florida, screenings are available using a sliding scale fee structure based on organization budget and expected audience size.
 No one is turned away for lack of funds.

 The Can't Stop Change Resource Guide contains tips for planning community film screenings, discussion questions, curriculum suggestions, resources for continued organizing, and more.